preciousyaks17/Tracksify-Frontend/README.md

 Project Creation: Admins can create and set up new projects, defining project goals, milestones, and deadlines.
 Access Control: Admins can control access levels, granting permissions to users based on their roles within the organization.

-**License**
-1. Usage Restrictions:
-User shall not sublicense, sell, lease, or otherwise transfer the Software to any third party.
-User shall not modify, reverse engineer, decompile, or disassemble the Software or attempt to derive the source code.

-2. User Responsibilities:
-User is responsible for maintaining the confidentiality and security of login credentials.
-User agrees to use the Software in compliance with applicable laws and regulations.

-3. Warranty and Disclaimer: The Software is provided "as is" without warranty of any kind, either expressed or implied, including but not limited to the implied warranties of merchantability and fitness for a particular purpose.

-4. Governing Law: This Agreement shall be governed by and construed in accordance with the laws of nigeria.

-5. Entire Agreement: This Agreement constitutes the entire understanding between the parties and supersedes all prior agreements, whether oral or written.